Malet Lambert School: History

-Malet Lambert was completely refurbished as part of Building Schools for the Future (BSF).
+Malet Lambert was refurbished as part of Building Schools for the Future (BSF).
 The school was placed into 'Phase 1' of the Hull scheme in 2006 and preliminary plans were drawn up in 2008.
-After extensive consultation with staff, pupils and the local community revised plans were drawn up by HKS architects in the summer of 2010.
+After consultation with staff, pupils and the community, revised plans were drawn up by HKS architects in the summer of 2010.
 The £22 million scheme was a part rebuild/part remodel.
 Only 3 of the 10 original buildings (The Main Building, The Dearing Centre and The Lodge) were retained.
 A new dedicated sports centre was constructed on the west field behind the existing sports hall along with a new staff car park, 3G pitch and netball courts.
 The main Neo-Georgian school building was extensively refurbished both internally and externally, restoring it back to its former elegance with the integration of new technology.
 A new two-storey rear extension, connected to the existing main building, was constructed.
 This encloses the two quad areas, one of which is covered with an ETFE transparent roof and became the school's new dining facility.
 The Dearing Centre, which was built in 2001 to house Science and Geography, was internally remodelled, the remodelling started in the 2012 October half term.
 Construction work began in March 2011 with completion in September 2012.
-During refurbishment there were temporary blocks accommodating the pupils.
 School building work was completed by September 2012, with external landscaping completed by the end of 2012.

-The first headteacher was Harry Shoosmith.
-Shoosmith was succeeded as Headmaster in 1951 by Mr L. C.Parslow, in 1970 by Eric Davies, who died in post, and in 1973 by Friedrich Heinrich Grewe.
-John Andrews MA AKC was headmaster from 1978 to 1998.
-Sheila Ireland was the school's head teacher for several years before being succeeded by Jane Disbery in 2006 until her death in August 2015.
-Chris Abbott was Executive Principal until Deputy Head Mr Patrick Sprakes was voted to be the headteacher in February 2016.

 In December 2022, a new extension for 150 pupils was opened.